bjglover/Harmonikit-examples/README.md

 (I think part of the complication may be that the code was left open to support multitimbral performance in the future, but it hasn't yet been implemented.)

 I found that I could now move some sliders, then use (putpatch "patchname") and (getpatch "patchname") in the REPL to save and recall different sounds.
 (When loading a patch in this way, the app display updates to reflect the changes.)
 I was then able to get on with playing around with the instrument itself to create and save some different sounds, some of which you can find in the Resources folder.

+### A Quick Introduction to Harmonikit

+The basic idea of Harmonikt is that you can choose different harmonics to add to the sound by using the buttons